 There are three main OSHA chemical storage requirements.
 These are:

-- each chemical and flammable liquid needs an accompanying Material Data Safety Sheet (MSDS) listing its toxicity, flammability, acidic or caustic properties – this includes how the substance reacts to fire, accidental exposure, and how spills are treated,
+- each chemical and flammable liquid needs an accompanying Safety SDS Sheet (SDS) listing its toxicity, flammability, acidic or caustic properties – this includes how the substance reacts to fire, accidental exposure, and how spills are treated,

-- the MSDS has to be stored somewhere easy to reach when needed, and
+- the SDS has to be stored somewhere easy to reach when needed, and

 - a documented training plan for employees handling these chemicals and flammable liquids, detailing training sessions on specific dates, must be maintained.